CQCL/hugr/specification/hugr.md

 want *runtime* extensibility - extensions that can be specified and used at runtime.
 In many cases this is desirable.

-#### Extension implementation
+#### Extension Interfaces

-**Typing** To strike a balance then, we implement three kinds of operation/type definition in tooling that processes the HUGR.
-Note these mechanisms only deal with specifying the *type* of the operation, allowing such operations to be passed through tools that do not understand what the operations *do* - that is, these allow new operations to be defined independently of any tool, but do not provide any way for the tooling to treat them as anything other than a black box.

-In all cases the operation type may depend upon type arguments that are also *declared* in the YAML - that is, the YAML declares the *parameters*, and individual nodes in a HUGR provide *arguments* i.e. statically-constant values for these parameters.
-(For many parameters, the corresponding argument is a type!)
-The serialized representation of a node is thus the name of the operation-definition (aka **"Op Factory"**??), the type arguments (a list, see below), and optionally the type of the operation node that results.

-The three kinds of operation-definition are:
+To strike a balance then, we implement two ways for resources to specify the types of new operations.
+In both cases, a declarative YAML format (see below) is used to declare the operations.
+Each *operation-definition* has a name, and may declare type parameters - if so then the individual operation nodes in a HUGR will provide static-constant argument values (in many cases, types) for these.
+These type arguments are then turned into a concrete type for the operation (node) in either of two ways:

-1.  `Opdef`: where the type of the operation is defined by a function (aka type scheme) given in the declarative YAML format.
-The function that turns the actual type arguments provided, into the operation type, given the YAML description, is referred to in this doc as the "YAML interpreter" and is expected to be shared across tools and resources.
-(Note there is generally no need to serialize the computed type, as the YAML definition is passed along with the HUGR.)
+1. By specifying a type-scheme in declarative YAML format.
+This, along with the actual type arguments provided, will be turned into the operation type by code, referred to in this doc as the "YAML interpreter", expected to be shared across tools and resources.
+Named alternative "YAML interpreters" may be added in future.

-2.  `CustomOp`: here the declarative YAML specifies the type parameters (for example, a Type and a U64), but does not specify how the operation type is computed from those.
-Instead the resource/extension provider self-registers binary code (e.g. a Rust Trait) providing a function `compute_signature` that takes the type arguments from the operation node and returns the operation type.
+2. By the resource/extension provider self-registering binary code for the specific operation---a function `compute_signature` that takes the type arguments and returns the operation type, e.g. in a Rust trait.
+The declarative YAML still specifies the type parameters (allowing frontends to validate and/or choose type arguments).

-    Here it is useful to serialize the resulting (computed) type so the operation can be treated opaquely by tools that have only the YAML definition of the extension.
+When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the YAML does not declare a type scheme[^1] to allow the operation to be treated opaquely by tools that do not have the binary code available.
+(The YAML definition can be sent with the HUGR).

-3.  `native`: a special case of the previous where the type argument is a single `Opaque` value, provided as a serialized blob, given which the `compute_signature` function returns a type.
+[^1]: similar logic applies for "alternative" YAML interpreters if these can be provided by third parties.
+In such cases the distinction between the two categories breaks down: the type scheme is merely extra (constant) data, not part of the node, passed to the function;
+the "name" of the YAML interpreter just serves to identify code rather than it being registered specifically for the operation.
+Perhaps these notions of registration should be combined?
+(TODO)

+#### Extension Implementation

+The above allows new operations to be passed through tools that do not understand what the operations *do* - that is, these allow new operations to be defined independently of any tool, but do not provide any way for the tooling to treat them as anything other than a black box.
+The *semantics* of any operation are necessarily specific to both operation *and* tool (e.g. compiler or runtime).
+However there are two ways for resources to provide semantics portable across tools.

-**Semantics** The *semantics* of any operation are necessarily specific to both operation *and* tool (e.g. compiler or runtime).
-However for each operation-definition resources (extension providers) *may* implement a different Rust Trait[^1] providing a function `try_lower` that takes the type arguments and a set of target resources and may return a subgraph / function-body-HUGR using only those target resources.
+1. They *may* provide binary (e.g. a different Rust trait) providing a function `try_lower` that takes the type arguments and a set of target resources and may return a subgraph / function-body-HUGR using only those target resources.

+2. They may provide a HUGR, that declares functions implementing those operations.
+   Note this will only be possible for operations with sufficiently simple type schemes, and is considered a "fallback" for use when a higher-performance (e.g. native HW) implementation is not available.
+Such a HUGR may itself require other resources.

-[^1]: Whether a particular operation-definition provides Rust code for `try_lower` is independent of whether it provides Rust code for `compute_signature`.
+Whether a particular operation-definition provides Rust code for `try_lower` is independent of whether it provides Rust code for `compute_signature`, but there would be no possibility of providing a HUGR for a function whose type cannot be expressed in YAML.

 <!-- Should we preserve some of this language about downcasting?